Learning Expectation of Label Distribution for Facial Age and Attractiveness Estimation: Experiments

 \subsubsection{Age Estimation Datasets}

-Two types of datasets are used in our experiments.
+{Three} types of datasets are used in our experiments.
 The first type contains two small-scale apparent age datasets~(ChaLearn15~\cite{escalera2015chalearn} and ChaLearn16~\cite{escalera2016chalearn}) which are collected in the wild.
 The second type is a large-scale real age dataset~(Morph)~\cite{ricanek2006morph}.
-We follow the experimental setting in~\cite{gao2018dldlv2} for evaluation.
+We follow the experimental setting in~\cite{gao2018dldlv2} for evaluation. {The third one is UTKFace~\cite{zhang2017age} which the ground truth of age are estimated through the DEX algorithm and double checked by a human annotator.} We utilize the split employed in~\cite{cao2020rank}, with 20\% test images and 80\% images for training.